 In the past, Turnkey used a custom pipeline built inside of Jenkins, and the team was deploying from a trunk branch, never having complete confidence in what was getting ready to go out into production.

-With Layer0 the branches have individual environments, and the team at Turnkey can set up pristine environments—they don’t merge into the staging environment until they know something has passed QA.
+With Layer0, the branches have individual environments, and the team at Turnkey can set up pristine environments—they don’t merge into the staging environment until they know something has passed QA.
 This removes the mental burden associated with QA.

 Layer0 gave the team at Turnkey tools to focus on performance.

-Time to production boost
+Time to a production boost

-As for the impact of the migration to Layer0,when Shoe Carnival tested the origin site against the headless site for conversions 50/50 at the CDN level, the headless always won, outperforming the origin site and improving speed and visibility.
+As for the impact of the migration to Layer0, when Shoe Carnival tested the origin site against the headless site for conversions 50/50 at the CDN level, the headless always won, outperforming the origin site and improving speed and visibility.

 At Layer0, we believe Jamstack is the future of web development.
 Layer0 essentially brings the performance and simplicity benefits of Jamstack to front-end developer teams at large, dynamic eCommerce sites where traditional static techniques typically don't apply.
 We like to call it dynamic Jamstack.
-It makes SPA websites instant-loading and easier to develop for.
+It makes SPA websites instant-loading and easier to develop.

 Layer0 is an all-in-one development platform that lets you: